tjingboem/AthenaCLpipe/readme.md

 athenaPipe.py can be found in the examples folder of Blue.

 AthenaCL can be installed as a side package of python2, or you can leave it in your home directory.

+athenaPipe.py is Copyright 2000-2020 Steven Yi.
+All Rights Reserved.